Previous Episode << >> Next Episode

-"Ok, yes ma'am," Tom whimpered.
+"Ok, yes Captain," Tom whimpered.
 Kathryn's eyes widened briefly, her head gestured to the door.
 "Now?
 Okay sure."
 He ran for his life.
-Once she was gone, she and Chakotay allowed themselves to laugh.
+Once he was gone, she and Chakotay allowed themselves to laugh.
 Everyone who wasn't them or James and Jessie looked very confused.

 Tom felt very proud as he had to push his way through queues to get here, with promises to make a sequel.
 Luckily he didn't have to wait long for the previous player to finish.
 Craig walked out still laughing, Tom's proud smile still managed to grow.

 "Craigy, what did you think?" he asked.

 "Good.
 I think I'd be able to play it properly if I wasn't laughing all the time though, that's my only criticism," Craig answered.
 Tom smile changed to a fake polite one.
 "See you, can't wait for the sequel."

 Tom nodded until he walked out, then he frowned.
 "How did he know about the sequel?
 He was still playing when I said that."
 He shook it off.
 "Computer activate The Mutineers."

 "Acknowledged," the computer responded.

 The table appeared in front of him, he happily waited for himself to appear.
 Instead a tiny figure appeared in the chair behind it instead.
 She could barely see over the top of it.
 "K...
 Kiara?"

 "If you are watching this right now then congrats Tom, evewyone is laughing at you," Kiara said, ending with the biggest smile she could manage.
 "Oh yeah and you have to play it to the end, no escaping," she said while pointing her finger at him, scolding him with her eyes.

 "I don't understand, how did you even get in?
 I had the top security stuff on it!"
 Tom stuttered.